whatisnuclear/website/peace_and_war.md

   <figure>
   <img src="/img/aec-plan-2.png" alt="Planned reactors 2" class="img img-fluid center-block " >
-  <caption>The AEC reactor plan as of 1960.
-The focus was on economics.</caption>
+  <figcaption>The AEC reactor plan as of 1960.
+The focus was on economics.</figcaption>
   </figure>